Antitrust Lawyer of the Year

-Each year, the Antitrust and Unfair Competition Law Section honors an Antitrust Lawyer of the Year at a dinner that follows the Golden State Institute.
-The award acknowledges that attorney’s achievements, contributions and advancements in the field of antitrust law.
+Each year, the Antitrust and Unfair Competition Law Section honors an Antitrust Lawyer of the Year at a dinner that follows the annual Golden State Antitrust and Unfair Competition Law Institute.
+The award acknowledges that attorney’s achievements, contributions, and advancements in the field of antitrust and unfair competition law.

 2020 Antitrust Lawyer of the Year Daniel M. Wall

 The Antitrust and Unfair Competition Law Section of the California Lawyers Association is pleased to honor Daniel M. Wall of Latham & Watkins LLP as the 2020 “Antitrust Lawyer of the Year.”
 Dan is widely recognized as one of the leading antitrust lawyers in the United States.
 Throughout 40 years in the antitrust bar, Dan has litigated landmark antitrust matters, including before the United States Supreme Court, as well as guided clients through cutting-edge government investigations and merger reviews.

 Dan’s entire career has focused on antitrust.
 After graduation from Santa Clara Law in 1980, he joined the DOJ Antitrust Division, where he was assigned to the trial team in U.S. v.
 AT&T, the historic monopolization action that led to the break-up of the Bell System.
 After a short stint in the Washington D.C. office of Skadden, Arps, he returned to San Francisco in 1984 as an associate and later partner at McCutchen, Doyle Brown & Enersen.
 In 1999 he moved to Latham & Watkins, where over the past 20 years he has led Latham’s growth into one of the top antitrust practices in the world.